 The second component, under which grant-making is conducted to women and trans* groups, organisations and networks, was initiated in 2015-16.
-This component supports interventions which address critical gaps and needs in terms of access to justice for women and trans* people
+This component supports interventions which address critical gaps and needs in terms of access to justice for women, girls, trans, and intersex people.

-Some of the key strategies and activities SAWF supports under this thematic are:
+Some of the key strategies and activities WFA supports under this thematic are:

 - Litigation work